 “Yes, you smell strongly of dark magic, enough to taint this very ground.

 What the heck?!
 I was surprised that Elcro could feel the heavy dark magical energy that all Demon Lords seem to give off.
 I didn’t notice it as much until I was next to an Earth Demon Lord.
 Not only that, who the heck is he to have the balls to step up to Phil, the future Demon Lord.
 With one snap of his fingers, I wouldn’t be surprised that his head would topple over if Phil wanted too.

 “How did a monster like you even exist next to our pure lady.”

 “Be careful of what you say.”
 Phil hissed.

-“I am very careful of what I say and I mean every word of it.
+“I am cautious of what I say, and I mean every word of it.
 You should leave.”